Cyclic Quantum Annealing: Searching for Deep Low-Energy States in 5000-Qubit Spin Glass: Cyclic Quantum Annealing

 \textit{Step 2 - Turn on the reference Hamiltonian:}

-This term biases the problem's Hamiltonian towards the reference state, $\{s_i^r\}$.
-The latter is updated in the end of each cycle to initialize the qubit array.
+This term biases the problem's Hamiltonian towards the reference state $\{s_i^r\}$.
 This step is realized by increasing $B_z(s)$ from 0 to $b_z$, passing through the first-order transition.
-This transition marks the $B_z$ field where the reference state becomes a true ground state of the $H_p+B_z(s)H_\text{ref}$ Hamiltonian.
+This transition marks the $B_z$ field where the reference state becomes a true ground state of the Hamiltonian $H_p+B_z(s)H_\text{ref}$ .

 \textit{Step 3 - Turn on the quantum Hamiltonian:}